Will Lower Back Pain Go Away on it’s Own?

 Slow continuous movement.
 5 – 8 cycles of flexion moving into extension

-Purpose: To increases core strength and stability while extending the lower extremity.
+Purpose: To increase core strength and stability while extending the lower extremity.
 A small rolled up towel under your lumbar helps to maintain a neutral spine while integrating movement in the lower limbs.

 How to Perform: